kalliope-project/kalliope/docs/settings/settings.md

 ## Text to speech configuration

 ### default_text_to_speech

-A Text To Speech is an engine used to translate written text into a speech, into an audio stream.
+A Text To Speech is an engine used to translate written text into a speech, into an audio stream. <br>
 By default, Kalliope use Pico2wave TTS engine.

 The following syntax is used to provide the TTS engine name

 ```yaml
 default_text_to_speech: "tts_name"
 ```

 Eg

 ```yml
 default_text_to_speech: "pico2wave"
 ```

 ### text_to_speech

-Each TTS has it own configuration.
-This configuration is passed as argument following the syntax bellow
+Each TTS has its own configuration.
+This configuration is passed as argument following the syntax below:

 ```yaml
 text_to_speech:
   - tts_name: